Grace-TA/IS2025/Week3_AI-Promt-IS-Edu.md

 -----

-"""
-Lab 26: (W12) Tell the AI: "I am preparing for an interview for a 'Business Analyst' position.
+### Lab 26: (W12) Tell the AI: "I am preparing for an interview for a 'Business Analyst' position.
 Please help me draft a professional self-introduction email in English, emphasizing my interest in data and AI."
-"""
+### Ans.:
 Subject: Following Up: Business Analyst Interview - [Your Name]

 Dear [Hiring Manager's Name],